GreyLimit/DCCGenerator/README.md

 # DCCGenerator

 Firmware for an Arduino UNO and motor shield to generate an NMRA DCC signal for operating a model railway

-For the moment, simply reading the source code shuld provide an insight into what this is and how it does it.
+For the moment, simply reading the source code should provide an insight into what this is and how it does it.

-I will come back to this and extend the descritpion.

 ## DCC Plus Plus Command Summary